Skip to main content

 Where Can I Sell My Wedding Dress?

-If you want to sell your dress, then online marketplaces are a great place to start.
-Thanks to the power of the internet, it has never been easier to turn your beautiful wedding dress back into cash… and these websites have made the whole process pretty enjoyable too.
+If you want to sell your dress, then online marketplaces are a great place to start and help make the process pretty straightforward.
+Thanks to the power of the internet, it has never been easier to turn your beautiful wedding dress back into cash… and you can also sell used bridesmaid dresses and bridal accessories on many of these sites too.

 Still White

-Still White is a commission-free site which allows you to sell your wedding dress online.
-It’s actually the UK’s largest website of its kind, and gets bonus points for being oh-so easy to navigate.
+Still White is a commission-free site that allows you to sell your wedding dress online.
+It’s actually the UK’s largest website of its kind and gets bonus points for being oh-so-easy to navigate.

 It costs £17 to list your dress as a standard listing and £27 if you opt for premium.
 With premium, you get to upload eight photos and one video, as well as having your dress featured on the homepage.